KegangWangCCNU/PhysRecorder/README.md

 If you have collected your own dataset, it is recommended to use PhysBench for training and testing.
 See https://github.com/KegangWangCCNU/PhysBench
 For the collected single video, you can use `inference.py` in PhysBench to extract BVP signals.

-## Use Seq-rPPG to extract BVP signals from Example
+## Use Seq-rPPG to extract BVP signals from the Example
 ![image](https://github.com/KegangWangCCNU/PICS/blob/main/ME.gif)
 The above video was recorded using PhysRecorder and saved in the `Example` folder.
 To extract the BVP signal using PhysBench, use the following command:
 `python inference.py --video face.avi --out BVP.csv`